Adithya6134/FitPlan/README.md

 # FitPlan
-A school project creating a webpage  "FitPlan"
+A college project creating a webpage  "FitPlan"